OpenZeppelin/openzeppelin-contracts/.changeset/wise-bobcats-speak.md

 'openzeppelin-solidity': minor
 ---

-`VestinWalletWithCliff`: Add an extension of the `VestingWallet` contract with an added cliff.
+`VestingWalletCliff`: Add an extension of the `VestingWallet` contract with an added cliff.